jenmyers/jenmyers.net/_posts/daily/2019-01-06-keeping-a-media-log.md

 If you’re interested in a similar experiment, I put up the [media log template](https://github.com/jenmyers/media-log-template) I use on my own website.
 You can grab the HTML and put it in your own.
 Swap in or out any media types you do/don’t take in.

 Here’s the thing to remember about keeping a media log—it’s not just about list making and it’s not about reducing art to a number consumed.
-I suppose if either are those things are things you’re into, you can make it about that.
+I suppose if either of those things are things you’re into, you can make it about that.
 But, for me, logging what I take in serves more purposes.
 It makes me think more deliberately about what I’m taking in.
 It makes me want to be well-rounded in what I choose to take in.
 And it reminds me that taking in art makes me happier.
 When I elevate it to a documented priority, I end up happier.
 Which is a valid enough of an output for me.

 <meta name="twitter:card" content="summary_large_image" />
 <meta name="twitter:site" content="@antiheroine" />